 No matter how attractive the product is, just one ingredient, one raw material, or even the product’s origin is enough for the consumer to disregard an otherwise appealing product.
-This use of labelling is for both the benefit of the individual and the community.
-This is, however, where the benefits of labels stops.
+This use of labeling is for both the benefit of the individual and the community.
+This is, however, where the benefits of labels stop.

 In an age of overwhelming access to information, where everyone wants to share their knowledge about anything, we are naturally becoming more skeptical of what we read, hear, and see.
 Everyone can’t be right, so who is telling the truth?
 There is usually some truth on all sides if we can all listen.

 Humans by nature discern the goodness, safety, health, or value of things.
 We do this instinctual.
 From an evolutionary standpoint, a slip in judgment could have been a matter of life or death.
 The problem is, too often we make one-sided judgments of people and therein lies the danger of labels.

 Opposing views, as displayed in the political arena, are usually not resolved through dialogue and an inquisitive process to further understanding.
 Rather, differing viewpoints are labeled in ways that are dismissive and demeaning.
 When the character of a person or group is solely characterized in a manner that diminishes their worth and tarnishes their reputation, a democratic process of open dialogue between two or more human beings cannot take place.

 Bullying results.
 On a larger scale dictatorship under an umbrella of fear and aggression results.
 Such a manner of conduct breeds animosity and divisiveness.

 The one who wins at dehumanizing and defeating his neighbor by brute force rises to the top.
 This a dangerous political method.
 It systemically condones uncivilized behavior, allowing it to become the accepted way of dealing with differences.
 We are seeing the damage this divisive behavior brings to our diverse communities.